Graylog2/documentation/pages/integrations/forwarder.rst

 Throughput Considerations
 -------------------------
-The Graylog forwarder is capable of forwarding messages to a remote Graylog cluster at very high throughput rates.
+The Graylog Forwarder is capable of forwarding messages at very high throughput rates.
 Many hardware factors will affect throughput (such as CPU clock speed, number of CPU cores, available memory, and network bandwidth).
 Several Forwarder Output configuration options are also available to help you tune performance for your throughput requirements and environment.